 Spanish for spikes, these grilled shish-kebobs made with pork, chicken, or shrimp.

 Because mofongo is Puerto Rico’s signature dish, if you eat only one local food, this is the one to try.
 Mashed fried green plantains are oftentimes formed into a cup and filled with pork, steak, chicken, or seafood.
 Then they’re covered in garlic and olive oil, or a criollo (red) sauce.
 Yum, so delicious!

 Easy to get to, there are direct flights from cities all along the east coast of the U.S. You can get to San Juan is just a little over 2 hours from Miami and less than 3.5 hours from New York.

 Do I need a passport to go to Puerto Rico?

 No passport?
 No problem.
 You only need a valid government-issued ID to travel to Puerto Rico from the U.S.

 What is the weather like in Puerto Rico?

 Whether you’re a beach bum or a hiker, a history buff or a foodie, or someone who enjoys water sports or exploring caves, Puerto Rico welcomes you.
-Be sure to always wear your mask and social distancing.
+Be sure to always social distance and wear your mask.